Our Parker clinic is moving starting June 30, 2025. Patients can now be seen at our Lone Tree location. Learn more ›

 ICON Eyecare Lens Options

-At ICON Eyecare, we offer a variety of lenses to help you reach your vision goals following cataract surgery.
+At ICON Eyecare we offer a variety of lens technology options to help you reach your vision goals.
+Our doctors understand your unique eyes and lifestyle to help guide you to the best technology option for you.
 Our lens options include:

 • RxSight® Light Adjustable Lens™: The first and only IOL that gives you the ability to “test-drive” your vision.
 The LAL allows for post-surgical customization of the IOL vision outcomes.
 You are in the driver’s seat and, working with your surgeon, optimize your vision by precisely reshaping the lens through a series of light treatments to meet your needs and lifestyle requirements.